roopsBee/mern-boiler/README.md

 -align sign in buttons

--change what adress is shown when routing to succes login route so the address doesnt look to change so fast
+-change what address is shown when routing to success login route so the address doesnt look to change so fast

 -create new favicon

 -login after register

 -move title on app bar to home screen to avoid overlap on mobile screens

--set width of list title